holstt/microservice-discord-bot-template/README.md

 4. If no other port has been specified in the configuration, the service is now running on port 5000.

-> TODO:
-> - Setting own config/env values.
-> - Link to other project dependencies.
-> - Link to docker-compose.yml

 ## Usage

-> TODO:
+> Usage section TODO:
 > - Overview of all commands with link to example section
-> - Example of all commands
+> - Example section with commands
-> - Insert screenshot, demo gif, code examples...
+> - Insert screenshot, demo gif, code examples etc.

-## Project TODO
-- [x] Migrate to latest Discord.NET package
-- [ ] Migrate to .NET 6/C#10
-- [ ] Push code to repo
-- [ ] Refactor